christianhelle/christianhelle.github.io/_posts/2023/2023-02-09-atc-cosmos.md

     CancellationToken cancellationToken = default);
 ```

-`ReadAsync()` does a point read look up on the document within the specified partition and throws a `CosmosException` with the Status code NotFound if the resource could not be found. `FindAsync()` on the other hand will return a `null` instance of `T` if the resource count not be found
+`ReadAsync()` does a point read look-up on the document within the specified partition and throws a `CosmosException` with the Status code NotFound if the resource could not be found. `FindAsync()` on the other hand will return a `null` instance of `T` if the resource count not be found

 You will notice that the majority of methods exposed in `ICosmosReader<T>` require the partition key to be specified. this is because read operations on Azure Cosmos DB are very cheap and efficient as long as you stay within a single partition.